 The most surprising thing that happened in my career was my career.
 I got into PR work by accident.
 I had a bachelor's in journalism, worked for a while in that field, got burnt out, and stepped back for a bit to obtain a master's degree.
 Upon finishing that, I thought I would attempt magazine work.
 I had a temporary adjunct position teaching freshman English at a small college when a position came open in the college's public information office; that started my career.

-Anita A. Brightman, APR, Fellow PRSA Class of 2014

-Founder and Chief Executive Officer, A. Bright Idea Advertising and Public Relations

-Residence when inducted: Maryland Current residences: Maryland and California

-Prior to your induction, what were your expectations of membership in the College of Fellows?
+Anita A. Brightman, APR, Fellow PRSA Class of 2014 Founder and Chief Executive Officer, A. Bright Idea Advertising and Public Relations Residence when inducted: Maryland Current residences: Maryland and California Prior to your induction, what were your expectations of membership in the College of Fellows?
 How has that aligned with reality?

 I expected there would be more recognition from the local chapter as there were very few people with the designation.
 They did not seem to recognize or celebrate the accomplishment.
 What's the best advice related to public relations practice that you ever received?
 Think creatively!
 What would you like to see Fellows accomplish in the next five years?

 I would like to see the Fellows program open up and be as well recognized as the APR program.
 Want more practitioners with both designations.
+What is the most surprising thing that happened in your career?

 In 1996, I started my own agency as a means of transition after leaving my former employer after the birth of my daughter.
 I never went back to work for someone else and now have a team of about 45 people.
 Although it was not my initial plan, it turned out to be the best decision I'd ever make about my career.

-Amy T. Coward, APR, Fellow PRSA Class of 2014

-Vice president of public relations, Prisma Health Midlands Foundation

-Residence when inducted: South Carolina Current residence: South Carolina

-Prior to your induction, what were your expectations of membership in the College of Fellows?
+Amy T. Coward, APR, Fellow PRSA Class of 2014 Vice president of public relations, Prisma Health Midlands Foundation Residence when inducted: South Carolina Current residence: South Carolina Prior to your induction, what were your expectations of membership in the College of Fellows?
 How has that aligned with reality?
 That it would be prestigious to be a member.
 While this is true, many members at the chapter level do not know what it means to be a Fellow.

 What's the best advice related to public relations practice that you ever received?
 Know your audience - how to communicate, when to communicate and through what means.
 What would you like to see Fellows accomplish in the next five years?

 That more members would be aware of what it takes to be a Fellow and our membership would grow.
+What is the most surprising thing that happened in your career?

 I was surprised to be named a Fellow.
-As someone with a career history in small, local non-profits, I was unsure that my experience would compare in any way to those with international companies or global agency accounts.

-Geri A. Evans, APR, Fellow PRSA Class of 2014 2019 Chair of the College of Fellows

-Principal/CEO, Evans PR Group

-Prior to your induction, what were your expectations of membership in the College of Fellows?
+As someone with a career history in small, local nonprofits, I was unsure that my experience would compare in any way to those with international companies or global agency accounts.
+Geri A. Evans, APR, Fellow PRSA Class of 2014 2019 Chair of the College of Fellows Principal/CEO, Evans PR Group Residence when inducted: Florida Current residence: Florida Prior to your induction, what were your expectations of membership in the College of Fellows?
 How has that aligned with reality?
 I looked forward to meeting highly talented leaders, hearing great stories, making new friends, and finding new opportunities for service and promotion of our profession.
 This and more are what I have found as a Fellow.